vapor/docs/docs/advanced/testing.md

 #### Database Integration Tests

 Configure the database specifically for testing to ensure that your live database is never used during tests.
-For example, when you are using SQLite, you could configure your database in the `configure` function as follows:
+For example, when you are using SQLite, you could configure your database in the `configure(_:)` function as follows:

 ```swift
 public func configure(_ app: Application) async throws {